Rundgang durch das Konzerthaus Berlin

 Chief Conductor (from 2019/20 season)

-Christoph Eschenbach started his international musical career as a pianist.
-Since 1972 he has conducted some of the world’s most renowned orchestras and was a guest of the most significant opera houses.
-He has been the musical and artistic director of the Tonhalle-Gesellschaft Zürich as well as music director of the Houston Symphony Orchestra, the NDR Symphony Orchestra, the Orchestre de Paris and the Philhadelphia Orchestra.
-Moreover he directed the Kennedy Center for the Performing Arts and the National Symphony Orchestra in Washington.
-His versatility and great strive for innovation as a conductor, artistic partner and energetic promoter of young talents earned him worldwide recognition and numerous prizes.
-From the season 2019/2020 he will be chief conductor of the Konzerthausorchester.
+Christoph Eschenbach began his international musical career as a pianist.
+Since 1972, he has also conducted the world’s most renowned orchestras and been a guest at the most important opera venues.
+He has served as musical and artistic director of the Tonhalle Society Zurich and as musical director of the Houston Symphony Orchestra, NDR Symphony Orchestra, Orchestre de Paris and the Philadelphia Orchestra.
+He has also headed the Kennedy Center for the Performing Arts and the National Symphony Orchestra in Washington.
+His versatility and innovative spirit have not only earned him worldwide recognition as a conductor, artistic partner and active promoter of young talent, but also numerous top awards.
+From the 2019/2020 season, he will be principal conductor of the Konzerthausorchester.

-The Hungarian Iván Fischer is one of the world's most visionary and successful conductors.
-In 1983 he founded the Budapest Festival Orchestra of which he is the musical director up until now.
-From 2012 to 2018 he was Chief Conductor of the Konzerthausorchester.
-In this time he put into practice many exciting concepts, amongst which were surprise and wish-concerts, composer-marathons and the innovative concert series “Mittendrin”.
-From the season 2018/19 he will continue his close collaboration with the Konzerthausorchester as its Honorary Conductor.
+The Hungarian Iván Fischer is one of the world’s most visionary and successful orchestra conductors.
+In 1983 he founded the Budapest Festival Orchestra in his homeland, which he still heads today as musical director.
+From 2012 to 2018, he was principal conductor of the Konzerthausorchester.
+During this period, he saw many exciting concepts through to fruition, including surprise and request concerts, composer marathons and the innovative series “Mittendrin – Right in the Middle” at the Konzerthaus.
+From the 2018/19 season, he will continue his close collaboration with the Konzerthausorchester as its honorary conductor.

 Principal Guest Conductor

 Juraj Valčuha studied conducting and composition in Bratislava, St. Petersburg and Paris.
-He made his debut in 2005 with the Orchestre National de France.
-Many invitations followed from other institutions, amongst others Philharmonia Orchestra, Berliner Philharmoniker, Boston Symphony und New York Philharmonic.
-He was the chief conductor of the Orchestra Sinfonica Nazionale della RAI and became Musical Director at Teatro di San Carlo Neaples in 2016.
-He conducts the Konzerthausorchester since 2014, from season 2017/18 as its Principal Guest Conductor.
+He made his debut with the Orchestre National de France in 2005.
+Numerous invitations from other orchestras followed, including the Philharmonia Orchestra, Berliner Philharmoniker, Boston Symphony and New York Philharmonic.
+He was principal conductor of the Orchestra Sinfonica Nazionale della RAI and has been musical director at the Teatro di San Carlo in Naples since 2016.
+He has worked with the Konzerthausorchester since 2014 and has been its principal guest conductor since the 2017/18 season.